-- An update on changes to the Strategic Risk Register within the Corporate Performance report presented to meetings of the Pensions Authority. - A formal review of both the risk register, and the risk management framework presented to the Authority's Audit & Governance Committee annually. - ➤ The inclusion within all reports to the Authority, its Committees and the Local Pension Board of a mandatory section allowing proper consideration of the risks involved in the proposals being made.
+- An update on changes to the Strategic Risk Register within the Corporate Performance report presented to meetings of the Pensions Authority. - > Presentation of the Strategic Risk Register to meetings of the Local Pension Board. - A formal review of both the risk register, and the risk management framework presented to the Authority's Audit & Governance Committee annually. - The inclusion within all reports to the Authority, its Committees and the Local Pension Board of a mandatory section allowing proper consideration of the risks involved in the proposals being made.

-In addition, the Authority's Internal Audit function will undertake an annual independent review of the organisation's risk management arrangements.
+In addition, the Authority's Internal Audit function will undertake an independent review of the organisation's risk management arrangements on a regular basis.
 This review is intended to provide independent and objective assurance regarding the adequacy and effectiveness of the Authority's risk management arrangements.
 The audit focuses on: